The Little Radio Station that Could: WHCP’s Mike Starling at Five Years Old

 Overnight you can tune into the Grateful Dead marathon.
 “Raising the Dead” takes you to near dawn and morning programming anchored by “MidShore Wakeup with Bruce Patrick.”

-Interspersed in the WHCP’s 24/7 programming are community news and happenings featured on such shows as “Midshore Midday” and “Cambridge Conversations,” in which Starling says, “We just try to be a good conduit and stay out of the way.”
+Interspersed in the WHCP’s 24/7 programming are community news and happenings featured on such shows as “MidShore MidDay” and “Cambridge Conversations,” in which Starling says, “We just try to be a good conduit and stay out of the way of the on-air guests.”
 That approach, he says, lets the word out, unfiltered.
 “Those are the real gems of what we do here,” he adds.

 “I have to say how touched I was when the names [of Dorchester slaves] were being read,” said Circuit Administrative Judge Brett Wilson, who addressed those gathered for the Sept.
 12 Day of Resilience unveiling.
 “It brings a tear to your eye because I imagine those names came from an inventory just like property.
 Now, we have the statue of Harriet Tubman on the Dorchester County Courthouse lawn, not a statue of the people who fought to keep her enslaved,” Wilson said in a thinly veiled reference to the Talbot Boys statue on the courthouse lawn in Easton.
 (The Tubman statue moved on earlier this month.)

-Since COVID-19 shut down the station’s open-door, open-mic policy for community announcements, WHCP has turned, like others, to Skype and Zoom to “maintain the flow of content,” Starling says.
-In a particularly vital community service, he adds, “We looped the county health department into a series on Wednesdays about the evolving set of COVID guidelines.
+Since COVID-19 shut down the station’s open-door, open-mic policy for in person interviews, WHCP has turned, like others, to Skype and Zoom to “maintain the flow of content,” Starling says.
+In a particularly vital community service, he adds, “We started the online Cambridge Community Conversations and immediately looped the county health department into a series on Wednesdays about the evolving set of COVID guidelines.
 One on reopening schools drew 6,000 people to our broadcast and video-stream on Facebook and YouTube.”

 Although WHCP, like other low-power community stations, is nonprofit, it carries messages by local businesses.
 “They’re not commercials,” says Starling.
 “These are acknowledgments of those who underwrite what we do here,” similar to what his NPR alma mater does.

 As I tried to tune in from home in Easton to prepare for this story, the term “low power” became readily apparent.
 After futilely fumbling around on my alarm-clock radio, I backed my car out of the garage to capture the signal in my driveway.
 That’s because LPFM signals are limited to 100 watts.
 (Many lightbulbs match that wattage.)
 You can receive WHCP over the air only a few miles in any direction from downtown Cambridge.
-You can also listen online, available worldwide if you download an app or Foxfire as a web browser.
-But for technical reasons that Starling says will be fixed, such browsers as Google Chrome cannot link you to WHCP.
+You can also listen online, available worldwide if you download the WHCP app or use the Foxfire web browser on their whcp.org site.
+But for technical reasons that the industry will fix Starling says such browsers as Google Chrome and Microsoft Edge cannot link you to WHCP.

 That WHCP exists at all recalls the high-powered fight on Capitol Hill over low-power radio dating back to the turn of the millennium.
 “There was teeth-gnashing by incumbent broadcasters,” Starling says, “mostly about signal interference,” which kept a bill from coming to a vote until 2010–even with McCain as a sponsor and Obama as a co-sponsor.
 Ultimately, Obama signed it into law as president in 2011.

-By the time the station was ready to launch four years later, all that remained was to come up with four call letters.
+By the time the station was ready to launch four years later, a key milestone was to come up with four call letters.
 “The first three came naturally,” says Starling.
 “W, of course, and then HC, for Historic Cambridge.
 But I struggled with the fourth letter.
-Then Doug [Schuetz, program director] called me.
+Then morning man Bruce Patrick came in and said ,.
 ‘I’ve got it!… P!
-WHCP for We Help Cambridge Prosper.’
+WHCP stands for We Help Cambridge Prosper!’

 This video is approximately five minutes in length.
 For more information or to make a donation to WHCP please go here.